Ematrix163/Dublin_bikes/docs/Sprint 1 meeting notes.md

 Markers windows contained graphs, but these graphs were ugly and wouldn't load automatically.
 In addition, the marker windows wouldn't close when you clicked on a new marker.

 There were two versions of the front end in operation, and they looked like this -->

+**Thursday 5th March**

+Louis failed to show up to the meeting.
+Discussed nginx with Jake.
+Diarmuid made progress on directions - the app now retrieved directions in a reasonable timeframe, but didn't necessarily point to a stand with  bikes.

 ![picture](images/s1.png)